About the Trevor Loughlin Foundation

 Trevor Loughlin exhibited kindness, compassion and empathy throughout his 21 years of life, and it is this legacy that energizes the foundation to find ways to help others.

 The foundation logo you see above is a ‘T’ followed by a dash.
 The dash represents the continuance of Trevor’s legacy.
 It is only through the acts of kindness by individuals and businesses in our region that we can continue to help others within our community.

 We have made a difference to many patients and their families.
 Grants have been issued to patients battling leukemia, lymphoma, hodgkins and non-hodgkins lymphoma, and multiple myeloma, as well as many other cancers--glioblastoma (brain cancer), breast, lung, colon, rectal, esophageal, tongue, ovarian, cervical, bladder and uterine cancers.
 We also have served patients who underwent artificial heart transplant, and fought against rare and devastating diseases including ALS, atypical HUS, Morvan's/Stiff Person Syndrome, and more.

 SAVE THE DATE: June 19, 2021 | 29th Anniversary Rhulen Rock Hill Run & Ramble 5K

 The foundation’s largest fundraiser, the Rhulen Rock Hill Run & Ramble 5K (R4), is held annually in June on the Saturday of Father’s Day Weekend.
-In 2016 the R4 raised over $80,000 to benefit the Trevor Loughlin Foundation and the Leukemia & Lymphoma Society.
+In 2019 the R4 raised over $90,000 to benefit the Trevor Loughlin Foundation and the Leukemia & Lymphoma Society.
 Donations were also made to Catskill Regional Medical Center, DKMS Delete Blood Cancer, and the United Way.
-Grants were issued to individuals battling Glioblastoma, Endometrial Cancer, Breast Cancer, Atypical HUS, Morvan’s /Stiff Person Syndrome, and Chronic Lymphocytic Leukemia.

 Trevor’s grandfathers, Walter Rhulen and his Papa John Loughlin, both died of leukemia.
 Walter in 1998 and John in 2011.
 Trevor strove during his lifetime to become the type of person his grandfathers, and all of his family, would be proud of.
 He succeeded.